 '''

+s = 'Python is a rewarding language.'

+s.ljust(40)

 'Python is a rewarding language. '

 s.rjust(40)

-' Python is a rewarding language.'
+'Python is a rewarding language.'

 s.center(40)

-' Python is a rewarding language. '
+'Python is a rewarding language.'

 '''

-22.2.9 replace
+23.2.9 replace

 replace replaces a substring with an alternative string, which can have different size.
 An optional argument limits the number of replacement.